Myrta Silva

-Myrta Silva (September 11, 1927 – December 2, 1987) was a Puerto Rican singer, songwriter and television producer who was known affectionately as "La Gorda de Oro".
+Myrta Blanca Silva Oliveros (September 11, 1927 – December 2, 1987) better known as Myrta Silva, was a Puerto Rican singer, songwriter and television producer who was known affectionately as "La Gorda de Oro".
 She rose to fame in 1949 as the lead vocalist for the Cuban ensemble Sonora Matancera.

 Early years

 Myrta Blanca Silva Oliveros was born in the city of Arecibo, Puerto Rico.
 Her father died when she was six years old and she was raised by her mother, who was her inspiration.
-Silva and her fans referred to her mother as "Mama Yeya."
+Silva and her fans referred to her mother as "Mamá Yeya."
 In 1937, Silva made her first public presentation at the Oliver Theater in Arecibo.
+In these early years of her music career, she worked an average of twenty-five revue shows a week to support herself.

-In either 1938 or 1939, Silva and her mother moved to New York, where she started a career in radio, theater and musical plays.
+Circa 1938, Silva and her mother moved to New York, where she started a career in radio, theater and musical plays.
+In 1939, she made her debut in Brooklyn at the Atlantic Theater, soon becoming a regular at venues like the Teatro Hispano, Teatro Puerto Rico, and Carnegie Hall in New York.

 Singing career

 Silva was working in a cabaret when she was discovered and offered a 10-year contract by RCA.
 In the late 1930s, she met the Puerto Rican composer Rafael Hernández, who convinced her to join his Cuarteto Victoria.
 Myrta traveled with the group all over Latin-America.
 Some time later, she also sang for another composer Pedro Flores in his Sexteto Flores, where she was joined by Daniel Santos and Pedro Ortiz Dávila.